 Private Test Sessions and Track Rentals are available.
 Contact the Kil-Kare Raceway office for information, cost, and reservation availability.

-Auxiliary Vehicles - Any crew member violating the Kil-Kare Raceway Auxiliary vehicle policy is subject to having the driver that are with disqualified for the event.
+Auxiliary Vehicles - Any crew member violating the Kil-Kare Raceway Auxiliary vehicle policy is subject to having the driver that is with disqualified for the event.
 Also Kil-Kare Raceway reserves the right to impound any said vehicles if a severe infraction occurs.

 Competition Vehicles - Any competitor who violates speed limits or general safety practices in the opinion of Kil-Kare Management will be immediately disqualified from the event.
 They will receive a suspension from the next two weeks of competition.
 Severe violations can result in suspensions in at least one year from the date of violation.